f5devcentral/f5-agility-labs-adc/docs/class8/class8.rst

 TMOS - Performance Tuning
 =========================

 This class covers performance tuning options with TMOS.
+Students will learn how to review application traffic flowing through TMOS.
+Once the traffic patterns are known, ajustments can be made to optimize performance.
 The lab will focus on TCP and HTTP tuning options.

 Expected time to complete: **1.5 hours**